mikeshultz/solidbyte/docs/metafile.md

 things like your default account, or the addresses for your contract deployments.

 If you're working in a team, it may be a good idea to check this in.

-It's also a great idea to back it up.  **If you lose this file, SolidByte will have no idea if your contracts are already deployed or not**.
-So, don't lose it.
+**WARNING**: If you lose this file, SolidByte will have no idea if your contracts are already deployed or not.
+This could cause duplicate or broken deployments of your contracts.
+It's also a great idea to at least back it up if you aren't commiting it to a VCS.

 **WARNING**: Editing this file manually, while an option, may cause SolidByte to behave unexpectedly.
 Edit it at your own risk.